Nigeria says it suspends Twitter days after president's post removed

 Information Minister Lai Mohammed said the government had acted because of “the persistent use of the platform for activities that are capable of undermining Nigeria’s corporate existence”.

 Mohammed did not spell out what form the suspension would take or give more details on the undermining activities.
-His ministry also announced Twitter's suspension on Twitt here.
+His ministry also announced Twitter's suspension on Twitter here.

 When asked about the details of the suspension, a ministerial aide told Reuters: “Wait and see how things will turn out.”